| Raster method of Braille

 - ADA Signage Compliance

 - The tips below will help keep your signage

 2 Braille.
-Characters and symbols must offer high
+Characters and symbols must offer high contrast with

 - Signs should be mounted on the latch side

 - Building directories and temporary signs

 are excluded from compliance.